hannasage/music-central/CURATOR_ABOUT.md

 ---

-*This project demonstrates the sophisticated AI engineering skills required for senior AI integration roles, showcasing expertise in AI curator development, advanced prompt engineering, and production-ready AI system architecture.*
+*This project was made to demonstrate the sophisticated AI engineering skills required for senior AI integration roles, showcasing expertise in AI curator development, advanced prompt engineering, and production-ready AI system architecture.*